|Rotation Type||PGY 1||PGY 2||PGY 3|

 Bellevue Rotation: Residents rotate in the CCU of Bellevue hospital to get exposure to management of pre and post Cardiac Cath patients.

 Practice Based Learning (PBL) Rotation: Residents will teach junior residents, interns and medical students and participate in Simlab activities.
 Their teachings will follow a schedule depending on the time of the year.
-PBL rotation will be given to mainly PGY3 and to some PGY2 residents.
+PBL rotation will be given mainly to selected PGY2 for a limited time only.

 Electives: All residents will go through all medical subspecialties electives during the three years of training.
 For subspecialty rotations, residents divide their time between outpatient clinics, pre-operative clinics and inpatient consultation services.
 When rotating on the Subspecialty Services, interns and residents work closely with Subspecialty Attending.
 On average, 33-50% of the elective is devoted to outpatient subspecialty work and the remainder to inpatient (consultation) work.
 Residents on the elective rotation get one or two MICU weekend calls.
-Electives are very good rotations to get direct exposure to special procedures and get hands on experience of many outpatient procedures like Bone marrow Biopsy, Arthrocentesis and joint injections, Hemodialysis, EGD/colonoscopy, PAP smear.
+Electives are very good rotations to get direct exposure to special procedures and get hands on experience of many outpatient procedures like Bone marrow Biopsy, Arthrocentesis and joint injections, Hemodialysis, EGD/colonoscopy.

 Ambulatory Care: Quality ambulatory care training is a critical part of our program.
 We have on-site ambulatory care pavilion and one satellite clinic: Morrisania, that are about 10-15 minutes away.
 Faculty practices are now completely integrated with the resident practices, and the house staff works side by side with their preceptors.
 Each resident spends one half day per week in their continuity practice and one to two months in an ambulatory block rotation each year of their residency.
 This greatly improve residents experience in continuity of care practice as well as focused learning of the special skills needed for competence in outpatient medicine.
 These rotations offer ample time to experience and gain skills in medical areas such as gynecology, ENT, ophthalmology, women’s health, adolescent medicine and allergy clinic.
 Third year residents manage their own patients independently and are supervised by attending physicians indirectly.